 - 70 lbs. / 30″ / 350 grain arrows: 74.7 ft-lbs KE

 - 70 lbs. / 30″ / 425 grain arrows: 90.7 ft-lbs KE

 The Cruzer G2 is notable on a technical level for more reasons than one.

 Perhaps the most glaringly obvious of these reasons is the bow’s level of adaptability and versatility regarding draw length and draw weight.

 Though several bows are now offered with wide draw weight and draw length ranges, few can boast of having a more significant range than the Bear Cruzer (read..
 Bear Species Compound Bow Review).

-Children are also afforded the opportunity to use the same bow from their younger years, onward into adulthood.
+Children are also allowed to use the same bow from their younger years onward into adulthood.